alexzhang13/alexzhang13.github.io-old/_posts/2024-06-20-annotated-kan.md

 The KAN architecture, is therefore written as a composition of stacking these KAN layers, similar to how you would compose an MLP.
 I want to emphasize that unless the KAN is written in the form above, there is currently no *proven*<d-footnote>I suspect that there are some provable guarantees that can be made for deep KANs.
 The original universal approximation theorem for MLPs refers to models with a single hidden dimension, but later works have also derived guarantees for deep MLPs.
 We also technically don't have very strong provable guarantees for mechanisms like self-attention (not to my knowledge at least), so I don't think it's that important in predicting the usefulness of KANs.</d-footnote> theoretical guarantee that there exists a KAN represents that approximates the desired function.

 ### Are Stacked KAN Layers a Universal Approximator?
 When first hearing about KANs, I was under the impression that the Kolmogorov-Arnold Representation Theorem was an analogous guarantee for KANs, but this is seemingly *not true*.
 Recall from the [Kolmogorov-Arnold representation theorem](#background-and-motivation) that our guarantee is only for specific 2-layer KAN models.
-Instead, the authors provide an existence proof for a KAN using B-splines as the univariate functions $$\{\Phi_{i,j}\}_{i \in [m], j \in [n]}$$ that approximate a compositional of continuously-differentiable functions within some *nice* error margin<d-footnote>This article serves mainly as a concept to code guide, so I didn't want to dive too much into theory.
+Instead, the authors prove that there exists a KAN using B-splines as the univariate functions $$\{\Phi_{i,j}\}_{i \in [m], j \in [n]}$$ that can approximate a composition of continuously-differentiable functions within some *nice* error margin<d-footnote>This article serves mainly as a concept to code guide, so I didn't want to dive too much into theory.
 The error bound that the authors prove is quite strange, as the constant $C$ is not *really* a constant in the traditional sense (it depends on the function you are approximating).
 Also, the function family they choose to approximate seems pretty general, but I'm actually not that sure what types of functions it cannot represent well.
 I'd recommend reading Theorem 2.1 on your own, but it mainly serves as justification for the paper's use of B-splines rather than a universal approximation theorem for generic KAN networks. </d-footnote>.
 Their primary guarantees are proven to justify the use of B-splines as their learnable activations, but other works have recently sprung up that propose different learnable activations like Chebyshev polynomials<d-cite key="ss2024chebyshevpolynomialbasedkolmogorovarnoldnetworks"></d-cite>, RBFs <d-cite key="ta2024bsrbfkancombinationbsplinesradial"></d-cite>, and wavelet functions <d-cite key="bozorgasl2024wavkanwaveletkolmogorovarnoldnetworks"></d-cite>.

 *tldr; no, we have not shown that a generic KAN model serves as the same type of universal approximator as an MLP (yet).*